madsteer/HWS_challenges/README.md

 ## Milestone 3 Challenge

 Create a simple app that holds a shopping list, allows you to add to the list, and allows you to share it as a string to another app with a share sheet

+## Milestone 4 Challenge

+Create a hangman game.
+It's complete with an ascii art hangman that gets built as you guess incorrectly.
+Uses partial Mac dictionary file to get a random word from.